openwms/spring-data-generic/README.md

 ## Why to wrap an abstraction?

 Spring Data already tries to abstract from abstractions - like from JPA.
-Though usually you're fine with Spring Data, because your persistence mechanism remains the same.
+Though usually you're fine with Spring Data, because your persistence mechanism will not change to often.
 For example, it is unlikely that you have to change the persistence provider (Hibernate, Eclipselink) in a customer project.
 But when you start building a software component that can be used across arbitrary customer projects you probably end up in the area of product, solution or framework development.
 In this case the JPA persistence provider may change or even better the whole persistence mechanism